benoitkugler/atable/server/readme.md

 # Atable server app

-This go module implements a web backend used by the mobile app Atable when sharing a shop list.
+This is an Express web backend used by the mobile app Atable when sharing a shop list.